cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 Translating from the SÍM requirements to these deliverables will need to be discussed with a SÍM project manager to answer the question of "what do they expect?".

-### All deliverables
-All deliverables should be provided along with instructions on how to run them and examples.

-All deliverables should be referenced with a git tag (f.ex. a version).
-This is done so that the code of a deliverable can be easily reviewed and for easy recreation.

-When releasing an artifact, be sure that all changes have been committed and a proper README file is in place so that the release process can be repeated by someone else.

-For more complex deliverables (which have many dependencies) we also recommend packaging the deliverable using docker.

 ---